g-etorri/articles/jncie-self-study/mpls-configuration/13-sr-mpls-configuration.md

   Keepalive interval: 10, Connect retry interval: 1 Local address: 10.0.0.1, Remote address: 10.0.0.5
 ```
-And, it's ok!!!
-In the SPRING LSP we can see the LDP-tunneling enabled line.
-And take a special look in the "Neighbor types: auto-targeted auto-tunneled", this line tell us if the LDP tunneling is working properly.
-I think I forgot this output in the RSVP article, but ok, we saw this in other manner.
+It’s working!
+In the SPRING LSP, we can see the "LDP-tunneling enabled" line.
+Also, take note of "Neighbor types: auto-targeted auto-tunneled"—this indicates that LDP tunneling is functioning correctly.
+I think I missed this output in the RSVP article, but we found it here anyway.

-Now, we need to configure a SR-TE dynamic.
-But, what's the difference between a dynamic SR-TE and a static SR-TE?
+Now, we need to configure a dynamic SR-TE.
+But what is the difference between a dynamic SR-TE and a static one?

-The static SR-TE is basically tell to the router what the label stack that it needs to push.
-And the dynamic SR-TE, we tell to the router to compute a path with stricts or loose hops, consulting the CSPF.
-Dynamically the router will push de SR labels to compute a path passing trough the explicit hops, or using a specific admin-group.
+A static SR-TE essentially tells the router which label stack to push.
+With a dynamic SR-TE, we tell the router to compute a path with strict or loose hops by consulting the CSPF.
+The router dynamically pushes the SR labels to compute a path passing through explicit hops or using a specific admin-group.

-In this example, we only need to compute a path passing trough R2 strictly, then arrive in R4.
-And, to this SPRING-TE will be used only in LDP fails, we can change the preference of SPRING-TE.
+In this example, we only need to compute a path passing strictly through R2 and then arriving at R4.
+To ensure this SPRING-TE is only used if LDP fails, we can change the preference of SPRING-TE.
 ```
 set protocols source-packet-routing segment-list to-R4-via-R2 compute set protocols source-packet-routing segment-list to-R4-via-R2 1 ip-address 10.0.0.2